percona/pmm-doc/docs/faq.md

 ## How are PMM Server logs rotated?

 PMM Server embeds multiple components, like Victoria Metrics, Query Analytics, grafana, managed, postgresql, clickhouse, etc (components).
 All PMM Server component logs are managed and rotated with `supervisord`.
 Each particular component has its own log rotation config within the `supervisord.conf` file, which defines both the maximum size of a log file and the number of log files to keep.
-The log rotation takes place once the log file size reaches its maximum size.
+The log rotation takes place once the log file reaches its maximum size.

 ## What privileges are required to monitor a MySQL instance?